 The investigation shall be initiated by the Principal or the Principal's designee within one school day of the verbal report of the incident.
 The investigation shall be conducted by the school Anti-Bullying Specialist in coordination with the Principal.
 The Principal may appoint additional personnel who are not school Anti-Bullying Specialists to assist with the investigation.
 Investigations or complaints concerning adult conduct shall not be investigated by a member of the same bargaining unit as the individual who is the subject of the investigation.
+The Superintendent or designee will appoint a staff member to complete investigations involving allegations against a staff member serving in a supervisory or administrative position.

 An investigation concerning a staff member shall not be conducted by a staff member who is supervised by the staff member being investigated or who is an administrator in the district.
 The Principal or designee, in consultation with the Superintendent or designee, will appoint a staff member to complete these investigations.